 Jump to a section:

-Pro tip: order packaged, shelf-stable snacks before baby comes, so you are fully stocked and prepared after birth.
+Pro tip: order packaged, shelf-stable snacks before the baby comes so you are fully stocked and prepared after birth.
 You can also use many of these snacks for pregnancy and early labor!

 One-handed breastfeeding snacks